-Kaplan is widely recognized as a leading securities litigator and has led the prosecution of numerous securities fraud actions, recovering hundreds of millions of dollars for the victims of corporate wrongdoing.
-Recently, he was listed by defense and corporate counsel as one of the top 75 plaintiffs’ attorneys in the United States for all disciplines.
-Kaplan was listed as one of the top five attorneys for securities litigation.
+Mr. Kaplan is widely recognized as a leading plaintiff’s litigator and has led the prosecution of numerous antitrust and securities fraud actions, recovering billions of dollars for the victims of corporate wrongdoing.
+He was listed by defense and corporate counsel as one of the top 75 plaintiffs’ attorneys in the United States for all disciplines.
+Mr. Kaplan was listed as one of the top five attorneys for securities litigation.
 See Complete List.
-He was also recognized by Legal 500 as one of the top securities litigators in the United States for 2011, 2012 and 2013 and was recognized as Super Lawyer for Securities Litigation in the New York Metro Area.
+He was also recognized by Legal 500 as one of the top securities litigators in the United States for 2011, 2012, 2013, 2014, and 2015, and was listed as one of the leading antitrust attorneys in the country for 2015.
+Mr. Kaplan was recognized as Super Lawyer in the New York Metro Area.
 He was lead counsel for CalPERS in AOL Time Warner Cases I & II (Ca. Sup.
 Ct., L.A.
 Cty.), and was a lead in In re Merrill Lynch & Co., Inc. Securities, Derivative & ERISA Litigation, In re Escala Securities Litigation and In re Bank of America Corp.
-Securities Litigation, in which a settlement in the amount of $2.425 billion and corporate governance changes was recently approved by the Court.
+Securities Litigation, in which a settlement in the amount of $2.425 billion and corporate governance changes was approved by the Court.

-Kaplan honed his litigation skills as a trial attorney with the U.S. Department of Justice.
-There, he gained significant experience litigating both civil and criminal actions.
+Mr. Kaplan was a trial attorney with the Antitrust Division of the U.S. Department of Justice.
+There, he litigated civil and criminal actions.
 He also served as law clerk to the Hon.
-Sylvester J. Ryan, then chief judge of the U.S. District Court for the Southern District of New York and served as an acting judge of the City Court for the City of Rye, N.Y., from 1990 to 1993.
+Sylvester J. Ryan, then chief judge of the U.S. District Court for the Southern District of New York and served as an acting judge of the City Court for the City of Rye, N.Y.

-Kaplan’s published articles include: “Complaint and Discovery In Securities Cases,” Trial, April 1987; “Franchise Statutes and Rules,” Westchester Bar Topics, Winter 1983; “Roots Under Attack: Alexander v.
+Mr. Kaplan’s published articles include: “Complaint and Discovery In Securities Cases,” Trial, April 1987; “Franchise Statutes and Rules,” Westchester Bar Topics, Winter 1983; “Roots Under Attack: Alexander v.
 Haley and Courlander v.
-Haley,” Communications and the Law, July 1979; and “Israeli Antitrust Policy and Practice,” Record of the Association of the Bar, May 1971.
+Haley,” Communications and the Law, July 1979.

-Kaplan sits on the boards of several community organizations, including the Board of Directors of the Carver Center in Port Chester, N.Y., the Board of Trustees of the Rye Free Reading Room in Rye, N.Y and Member of the Dana Farber Visiting Committee, Thoracic Oncology in Boston, MA.
-Kaplan is also a member of the Program Committee of the Federal Bar Council.
+Mr. Kaplan sits on the boards of several organizations, including the Columbia Law School Board of Visitors, Board of Directors of the Carver Center in Port Chester, N.Y., Member of the Dana Farber Visiting Committee, Thoracic Oncology in Boston, MA, and Member of Board of Trustees for the Rye Historical Society.